-Gulley Greenhouse and Garden Center in Fort Collins Colorado has a great supply of grass seed, lawn fertilizers, and everything else to take care of your lawn.
+Gulley Greenhouse and Garden Center has a great supply of grass seed, lawn fertilizers, and everything else to take care of your lawn.

 Learn how to take care of your lawn year round and find tips and solutions to keep your yard looking great.

 Get to know your yard

 Measure the area from north to south and east to west.
 Multiply these two measurements to get your square footage.
 Your square footage will determine how much seed, fertilizer and soil additive to get.
 While you are measuring the area you should also make note of how much shade and direct sunlight your yard will get.
 Will that change in the summer once the trees have all their leaves or the house shades the lawn?

 Do you remember your school science classes?
 All plants like certain types of soil to grow in.
 Grass tends to like soil with a pH of about 6.5.
 Dandelions seem to like a pH of 7.5, which is what most of our soil here is.
 To find out what your soil consists of you can buy a test kit at Gulley Greenhouse or if you would like a more detailed report call the Colorado Extension Office, they offer a more intensive kit (Available at Gulley’s).
 If you are concerned about your results, ask our helpful staff for the solution.